yOoMarvin/100-days-of-code/log.md

 ### Day 3: January 06, 2017

-**Today's Progress**: Finisehd the rework of the local weather app.
+**Today's Progress**: Finished the rework of the local weather app.

 **Thoughts**: Again nothing too complicated today.
 Just getting things started.
 Building foundations and making more complex stuff in the future is a goal.